Arrays and Lists in SQL Server

 OPENJSON returns a result set with three columns, but only key and value are of interest to you.
 Both are nvarchar(4000), so you need to cast them to int.
 Note that the values in key are zero-based.

 In these examples, I used integer lists.
-I need to raise a word of warning if you are considering to use XML or JSON for lists of strings.
+I need to raise a word of warning if you are considering using XML or JSON for lists of strings.
 If the values are strictly alphanumeric, no sweat.
 But if there are characters that are special to XML or JSON, the method above will fall apart.
-It possible to save the show with help of CDATA sections that protects special characters as in this example I got from Yitzhak Khabinsky:
+It is possible to save the show with help of CDATA sections that protects special characters as in this example I got from Yitzhak Khabinsky:

 DECLARE @list nvarchar(MAX),